-Pupils are normally placed in a group most appropriate for their age (see Our classes).
-The pupil will be in a class with other pupils of the same age.
-This is the best place for the social, behavioural and emotional development of pupils and it enables them to thrive and access the curriculum.
-Exceptions to the age guidelines are made infrequently and only upon careful evaluation of the Management Team and the teacher.
+Student will be placed in a class/milepost along with other students of the same or similar ages.
+This is the best place for social, behavioural and emotional development of children and it enables them to thrive and learn best from the curriculum.
+Exceptions to the age guidelines are made infrequently and only upon careful evaluation by the Director and Learning Leader.